Business During COVID-19: Continuity Plan For Ecommerce Industry

 The huge shift in the shopping behavior of the customers has been mainly due to anxiety.
 The need to stock up the essentials besides the long-tail items such as your shampoo, oil, and other non-essential items drove the customers too anxious.
 Business operations demanded quick solutions and changes to be made in their supply chain models to cope-up with the exponentially growing demand and competition.

 With e-commerce pertaining to the physical delivery of groceries and products, it has become imperative to build great trust with the consumers.
 Right from adding the products to the cart to make the payment to tracking the order and receiving the delivery, consumers expect a good level of sophistication in their buying experience.

-It’s been observed that consumers are becoming more interested in safety, experience, and comfort as a result of the pandemic.
+Business during covid-19 has observed that consumers are becoming more interested in safety, experience, and comfort as a result of the pandemic.

 One pivot would be to start working on focussed execution.
 With location and order details in hand, delivery could be prioritized based on the health of the zone and the urgency of the order.
 Another pivot would be to ensure new supply chain models for customers who belonged to the senior citizen category or were quarantined.
 The business could create an exclusive customer support channel to which the customers from this category could call and talk to.
 A lot of e-commerce businesses are being led by these new business models, which could be conducive to short-term survival along with long-term resilience and growth.

 The sudden skew in consumer behavior demands overhauling and amending your supply chain model.
 Remember, the goal is not to keep this as a one-off transaction between you and your customer.
 Hence, tying these changes back to the customer experience is the key to retain them even after the panic buying/ online-shopping trend subsides post COVID-19.